The Principals

 Once you accept that no one else will ever perceive and believe what you do, exactly as you do, you may then consider that what we think of as Real is only a description of the world from our own point of view, discrete and unique, probably incomplete.

-What’s that?
-Your reality?
-It is as subjective to me as mine is to you.
-Ask anybody; I’ll wait.
-And while you’re doing that, I’ll tell you about how deep subjectivity can go.
+While you’re doing that, I’ll tell you about how deep subjectivity can go.
 I’ll tell you as much as I know, and I know more than most about how it was at the beginning of the story.
-This one.
+This story.

-At the beginning, the boundary wasn’t so fuzzy.
 Our bodies may not have been fully devoted to what was mainly a visual experience, but those early ventures down the VR rabbit hole were glimpses into a frontier vast and uncharted, a parallel universe of wide-open possibility and, for the practical dreamers, profitability.
 Who would not be willing to immerse themselves in such a pristine sea of potentialities, create worlds, and play in them?

 The technology has since enjoyed what the ad-men of yesteryear liked to call a ‘paradigm shift’.
 Let me tell you about it.

-Imagine your deepest, sacred attention held rapt, fully absorbed in an environment so rich and visceral, so—you’ll pardon the expression—realistic that every one of your senses is invested.
+Imagine your deepest, sacred attention held rapt, fully absorbed in an environment so rich and visceral, so—you’ll pardon the expression—Realistic that every one of your senses is invested.
 When you feel your body move and react to physics you rarely, if ever, think about, your mind will barely be able to distinguish virtual experience from real.
 Nor will it care to do so.
 Even knowing at some primal level you’re engaged within a construct and won’t even be allowed to die there, it’s still real enough.
 The difference is inconsequential to your synapses.

 Go ahead; explore the world.
 Explore other worlds.
 Go anywhere your nature leads you.
 Connect to any among a burgeoning constellation of hosted venues, intricately crafted realms in which to conduct real-world business and commerce, or accommodate any variety of amusements, impulses, fantasies, or perversions.
-Build your own world if you can afford it.
-It’s manageable.
-Make up your own rules.
-It doesn’t even have to be pretty.
-Somebody will pay to experience it.

 Real is infinite, they say, and immediate and overwhelming and absolutely nothing is assured, least of all your survival.
 It’s flooded with sensations and emotions and prayers you didn’t even know were prayers.
 But it’s your story and, in it, you are the center of the universe.
 You are the Prime Object.
 The voice in your head says so.